dunglas/mercure/README.md

 #### Docker Image

 A Docker image is available on Docker Hub.
-The following command is enough to get a working server:
+The following command is enough to get a working server in demo mode:

     docker run \
+        -e PUBLISHER_JWT_KEY=myPublisherKey -e SUBSCRIBER_JWT_KEY=mySubcriberKey \
+        -p 80:80 \
+        dunglas/mercure

+The server, in demo mode, is available on `http://localhost:80`.

+In production, run:

+    docker run \
         -e PUBLISHER_JWT_KEY=myPublisherKey -e SUBSCRIBER_JWT_KEY=mySubcriberKey -e ACME_HOSTS=example.com \
         -p 80:80 -p 443:443 \
         dunglas/mercure

+Be sure to update the value of `ACME_HOSTS` to match your domain name(s), a Let's Encrypt TLS certificate will be automatically generated.

 ### Environment Variables

 * `ACME_CERT_DIR`: the directory where to store Let's Encrypt certificates
 * `ACME_HOSTS`: a comma separated list of host for which Let's Encrypt certificates must be issues
+* `ADDR`: the address to listen on (example: `127.0.0.1:3000`, default to `:80` or `:http` or `:https` depending if HTTPS is enabled or not)
 * `ALLOW_ANONYMOUS`:  set to `1` to allow subscribers with no valid JWT to connect
 * `DB_PATH`: the path of the [bbolt](https://github.com/etcd-io/bbolt) database (default to `updates.db` in the current directory)
 * `CERT_FILE`: a cert file (to use a custom certificate)